hly1204/library/docs/c_recursive.md

 \end{array}
 $$

 If we want make the algorithm faster, make the input and output in FFT.
+We omit the details.

+An alternative way is that we could consider as formal Laurent series, this also works.
+I have implemented such an algorithm used in computing $x^k\bmod{Q(x)}$.
+The implementation maybe a little weird.

 #### Connection between $\mathbb{C}\left(\left(x\right)\right)$ and $\mathbb{C}\left(\left(x^{-1}\right)\right)$